RomlinGroup/Flatpack/README.md

 >😱 **Regarding AI fearmongering:** ["At what specific date in the future, if the apocalypse hasn't happened, will you finally admit to being wrong?"](https://bigthink.com/pessimists-archive/ai-fear-overpopulation/) (Archie McKenzie 2023) / ["Fearmongering is a technique that has benefited many people over the ages."](https://www.youtube.com/watch?v=2ZbRKxZ2cjM) (Fred L. Smith, Jr. 2019)

-(open source) flatpack.ai will democratize AI by providing a modular and open platform for anyone to train their AI models from scratch with cutting-edge technology accessible to all.
+(OPEN SOURCE) flatpack.ai will democratize AI by providing a modular and open platform for anyone to train their AI models from scratch with cutting-edge technology accessible to all.
 What flatpacks did for the furniture industry, we will do for the AI industry.

 ## The flatpack.ai client (Rust) 🦀